mn-mde-edfi/MDE-EdFi-Documentation/README.md

 #### Migration of Custom Descriptor Tables
 Within the **2022-23 MDE Ed-Fi Documentation** folder, the MDE MNIT Team has undertaken a migration of our custom descriptor tables from the Data Mapping Matrix to a suite of CSV files that are automatically exported from our Ed-Fi database(s).
 These can be viewed in the **2022-23 MDE Ed-Fi Documentation/descriptorTables** folder.
 See [the about descriptor tables document](/2022-23%20MDE%20Ed-Fi%20Documentation/descriptorTables/AboutDescriptorTables.md) for more information.

-As of **April 11, 2022**, this migration is still under way - so the custom descriptor tables are still viewable in the Data Mapping Matrix.
-But at some point they will be removed from that spreadsheet and viewable only through the descriptorTables folder.
+As of **August 22, 2022**, this migration has been finalized; the custom descriptor tabs have been removed from the "final" Data Mapping Matrix for School Year 2022-23.
+Older versions of the Data Mapping Matrix still have them, but those are no longer being maintained.
+Refer to the data in the [descriptor tables folder](/2022-23%20MDE%20Ed-Fi%20Documentation/descriptorTables) from now on.

 ## Additional Documentation
 We will also use this repository to store additional documentation and links that may be useful to Districts and Vendors.
 See the following: